frankmeza/rust-notes/13_1_closures_anonymous_functions.md

 };
 ```

 - say that a `String` first enters the closure and walks out without error, the next `i32` will not compile.
 Not cool, dude.
-Blame the compiler inferrence.
+Blame the compiler inference.
 It locks its first data type as the unique one used within that closure.

 ## Storing Closures Using Generic Parameters and the Fn Traits